String Functions (Regular Expressions)¶

 General Usage Notes¶

-For this discussion, “subject” refers to the item to operate on and “pattern” refers to the regular expression.
+In these notes, “subject” refers to the string to operate on and “pattern” refers to the regular expression:

 The subject is typically a variable column, while the pattern is typically a constant, but this is not required; every argument to a regular expression function can be either a constant or variable.

-Patterns support the full POSIX Extended Regular Expression (ERE) syntax.
-See POSIX basic and extended (in Wikipedia) for details.
+Patterns support the full POSIX ERE (Extended Regular Expression) syntax.
+For details, see the POSIX basic and extended section (in Wikipedia).

 By default, the POSIX wildcard character

-.(in the function pattern) does not include newline characters
+.(in the pattern) does not include newline characters